ChocolateCloud/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

   To check ISA-L library enable state, try "Hadoop checknative" command.
 It will tell you if ISA-L library is enabled or not.

   It also requires three steps to enable the native implementation of XOR codec.
 The first two steps are the same as the above step 1 and step 2.
 In step 3, configure the `io.erasurecode.codec.xor.rawcoder` key with `org.apache.hadoop.io.erasurecode.rawcoder.NativeXORRawErasureCoderFactory` on both HDFS client and DataNodes.

+### Enable ChocolateCloud-RS

+  HDFS has another native implementation of default RS codec which leverages ChocolateCloud-RS library to improve the encoding and decoding calculation.
+To enable and use ChocolateCloud-RS, there are three steps.
+  1. Get ChocolateCloud-RS library.
+Please visit https://www.chocolate-cloud.cc/hdfs-plugins for details.
+  2. Build Hadoop with ChocolateCloud-RS support.
+Please refer to "ChocolateCloud-RS build options" section in "Build instructions for Hadoop"(BUILDING.txt) document.
+Use -Dbundle.chocolatecloud.rs to copy the contents of the chocolatecloud.rs.lib directory into the final tar file.
+Deploy hadoop with the tar file.
+Make sure ChocolateCloud-RS library is available on both HDFS client and DataNodes.
+  3. Configure the `io.erasurecode.codec.rs.rawcoder` key with value `org.apache.hadoop.io.erasurecode.rawcoder.NativeChocolateCloudRSRawErasureCoderFactory` on HDFS client and DataNodes.

+  To check ChocolateCloud-RS library enable state, try "Hadoop checknative" command.
+It will tell you if ChocolateCloud-RS library is enabled or not.

 ### Administrative commands